TreeKat71/30DaysOfAirflow/day7_mail_oper/README.md

 Before we can use google's smtp service, we need to create an application password:
 [Create & use App Passwords](https://support.google.com/accounts/answer/185833)
 <br>
-If you create it suceeuflly, you should get a 16-character code as your application password.
+If you create it successfully, you should get a 16-character code as your application password.

 Airflow Config
 ------------